usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 {% details A. If your public entity has a population in the 2020 decennial Census, use that population. %}

 Example:
 A county has a population of 1 million in the 2020 decennial Census.
-The county’s population for purposes of this rule is 1 million.
-The county needs to comply with this rule by April 2026.
+The county’s population for purposes of the rule is 1 million.
+The county needs to comply with the rule by April 2026.
 {% enddetails %}

 {% details B. If your public entity is an independent school district, use your school district’s population in the 2022 Small Area Income and Poverty Estimates. %}

 Example:
 An independent school district has a population of 1,000 in the 2022 Small Area Income and Poverty Estimates.
-The independent school district’s population for purposes of this rule is 1,000.
-The independent school district needs to comply with this rule by April 2027.
+The independent school district’s population for purposes of the rule is 1,000.
+The independent school district needs to comply with the rule by April 2027.
 {% enddetails %}

 {% details C. If your public entity does not have a population calculated by the Census Bureau, use the Census population of the state or local government(s) of which your public entity is a part. %}